Dampening parameter distributional shifts under robust control and gain scheduling: Numerical simulations

 \section{Numerical simulations}

-Consider the following dynamic system:\footnote{The results of this section can be reproduced by using our open-source \textsc{Julia} code found at \href{https://github.com/msramada/robust-less-dist-shifts}{https://github.com/msramada/robust-less-dist-shifts}.}
+Consider the following dynamic system:\footnote{The results of this section can be reproduced by our open-source \textsc{Julia} code found at \href{https://github.com/msramada/robust-less-dist-shifts}{https://github.com/msramada/robust-less-dist-shifts}.}

-with $\theta=1/6$ and where $w_k$ is normally distributed, white, of zero mean, and with covariance $W=diag(\left [ .2,\, .1\right])$.
+where $w_k$ is normally distributed, white, of zero mean, and with covariance $W=diag(\left [ .2,\, .1\right])$.
+We choose this system as it contains a state-input nonlinearity, introducing a coupling in the state-input space.
+Also this system contains the term $.25 x_{2,k}^2$ which can have a small effect when $x_{2,k}$ is small (not effectively explored) but can have a significant and destabilizing effect if a new controller is applied that is aggressive in the $x_{2,k}$ direction.

 According to Remark~\ref{remark: 2 cases covered}, if the above system is fully or partially unknown, a difference inclusion of the form \eqref{assumption:diff inclusion} can be identified from the data.
 This difference inclusion can also model the above system if it is known and a gain-scheduling control is to be designed.
 That is, the vertices $(A_i, B_i)$ constructing this inclusion are either inferred from data or, in the gain-scheduling case, given by the Jacobians,

 where $x^i=[x_1^i, x_2^i]^\top$ and $\bar u_i$ for $i=1,\hdots,n$ are the grid points used to approximate the local behavior of the system in the region they are sampled from, as in \eqref{eq: ABs as jacobians}.